Imran Khan 'did not allow any PTI leader for conferences' with establishment - ExBulletin

 He also referred to the inclusion of former president Dr Arif Alvi and others in the negotiation process, adding that he would “meet someone next Wednesday” and wanted Alvi and other friends to join him.

-Speaking of journalists in front of the Adiala prison in Rawalpindi after meeting Khan, Gohar said that the founder of the party had made him “six declarations” today.
+Speaking of journalists outside the Adiala prison in Rawalpindi after meeting Khan, Gohar said that the founder of the party had made him “six declarations” today.

 “The founder of the PTI said that he had not put any pressure on anyone to conclude an agreement,” said Gohar, adding that Khan also said that his party would reveal his story on the Mine and mineral law after consulting political leaders.